solliancenet/azure-databricks-dev-guide/overview/azure-databricks-dev-guide-intro.md

 ### Collaboration

 Notebooks in Azure Databricks are multi-editable, providing a live and shared means for data engineers and scientists to engage in real-time collaboration.
-Dashboards and integration with Power BI enable business users to call an existing jobs, passing in parameters.
+Dashboards and integration with Power BI enable business users to call an existing job, passing in parameters.

 ### Easy to use